CrayLabs/SmartSim/doc/sr_cpp_walkthrough.rst

 .. note::
-    The C++ API examples connect to a clustered database or clustered SmartSim Orchestrator.
+    The C++ API examples are written to connect to a clustered database or clustered SmartSim Orchestrator.
     Update the ``Client`` constructor ``cluster`` flag to `false` to connect to a single shard (single compute host) database.